Our payment program isn’t like cash or a loan. It’s better.

 You could pay for penalties if you pay it off early (depending on the financial product you choose)…. and—once more, just as a reminder—there’s absolutely no accountability if the upgrades are done incorrectly.

-The really difference between our program and cash or loans is accountability.
+The real difference between our program and cash or loans is accountability.

 Paying cash, of course, means no interest, closing costs, origination fees, or annual fees.
 (Hooray!)